Can Filters offers the complete package for your air ventilation needs with filters, fans, and accessories.

 Once you’ve determined the type of system you need, it’s time to size your space.

-Typically for exhaust we recommend a simple length x width x height /3 calculation.
-This will give you the amount of air (cubic feet per minute, CFM) that you will need to move to properly ventilate your space allowing for a three-minute air exchange (all the air in the space is exchanged for fresh air every three minutes).
+Typically for exhaust, we recommend a simple length x width x height /3 calculation.
+This will give you the amount of air (cubic feet per minute, CFM) that you will need to move to properly ventilate your space allowing for three-minute air exchange (all the air in the space is exchanged for fresh air every three minutes).
 This is the number you will match your filter to.

 Room size: 10’x12’x8’ (960 cubic feet)